eseetao/Ad-Hoc-Network-Project/README.md

-# ECE 143 - Individual Project
+# Ad Hoc Network Project

 The goal of this project is to generate rectangular subsections of ad-hoc networks.
 Each rectangle is independent randomly generated on a grid.
 One single network cannot span the entire grid and following networks must be trimmed to maximum coverage if it intersects an existing, previous network.
 This project can support a 10x10 grid as well as any other dimension specified by the user by changing parameters in the code.